peclik/trackdirect/README.md

 ```

 ### Set up aprsc

 You should not to connect your collector and websocket server directly to a public APRS server (APRS-IS, CWOP-IS or OGN server).
 The collector will use a full feed connection and each websocket client will use a filtered feed connection (through the websocket server).
 To not cause extra load on public servers it is better to run your own aprsc server and let your collector and all websocket connections connect to that instead (will result in only one full feed connection to a public APRS server).

-Note that it seems like aprsc needs to run on a server with a public ip, otherwise uplink won't work.
+Note that for detailed analysis, when all received position are to be stored in a database, you may limit the received positions only to a specific area.

+aprsc server [fork](https://github.com/peclik/aprsc-filter) allows definition of APRS filters also for uplink connections.

 #### Installation
 Follow the instructions found [here](http://he.fi/aprsc/INSTALLING.html).